snowplow/scala-forex/README.md

 A default _"from currency"_ can be specified for all operations, using the `baseCurrency` argument to the `ForexConfig` object.
 If not specified, `baseCurrency` is set to USD by default.

-#### 3.3.3 Constructor defaults

-If not specified, the `eodCache` defaults to 60,000 entries.
-This is equivalent to around one year's worth of EOD currency rates for 165 currencies (165 * 365 = 60,225).

-nowishCache = (165 * 164 / 2) = 13530 <- recommended size

-eodCache = (165 * 164 / 2) * 30 = 405900 assuming 1 month <- suggested size

-If not specified, the `nowishSecs` defaults to 300 seconds (5 minutes).

-The `getNearestDay` argurment is set to EodRoundDown by default to get the date prior to the specified date.

-The `homeCurrency` is set to USD by default, only Unlimited or Enterprise users can set it to other currencies.

 ## 4. Implementation details